-- Titles use special capitalization rules.
+- ★ Titles use special capitalization rules.
 All words begin with a capital EXCEPT function words of 4 letters or less.
-Typically, the last word is capitalized as well. - Short story titles are indicated with quotation marks (""). - Book titles are indicated with italics or, when writing by hand, underline. - When you shorten words from another writer, use ellipses (...) to show that words are missing.
+Typically, the last word is capitalized as well. - ★ Short story titles are indicated with quotation marks (""). - \bigstar Book titles are indicated with italics or, when writing by hand, underline. - ★ If you shorten a title, use ellipses (...) to show that words are omitted.